lu7did/PixiePi/README.md

 # Operating FT8

-FT8 can be operated either as a monitoring station or as a beacon.
+FT8 can be operated either as a monitoring station or as a beacon or as a stand-alone USB transceiver for digital modes (see operating as an
+USB transceiver below).

 ## Monitoring station